Information

 Telling it like it is

-Emails and articles are always welcome from boaters, for after all, as our former columnist Brian Holmes once wrote—narrowboatworld is by boaters for boaters about boating—and are included unedited, except for any typographical or spelling errors to comply with our Style Book.
-But we will not allow personal attacks, and should anything be untoward, the sender will be contacted before any alteration/deletion is published.
+Emails and articles are always welcome from anyone providing it concerns boating, and are included unedited, except for any typographical or spelling errors to comply with our Style Book.
+But we will not allow personal attacks, and should anything be untoward, the sender will be contacted before any alteration is published.

 In the case of emails or articles about the authorities, we do not hold with the system of sending the email or article to the authority concerned for comment, which others publishers then include with the original, which usually negates the writer's opinion.
 But of course we do allow the particular authority to answer.
 That is then the end of the matter.